Unemployment Benefits During COVID-19

 Will I have to pay taxes on my unemployment benefits?

 Unemployment benefits are taxable.
-Especially because of the $600 a month increase, it is a good idea to have federal and state income taxes withheld on these payments, so you do not owe thousands of dollars when next year’s income taxes.
+Especially while benefits are increased, it is a good idea to have federal and state income taxes withheld on these payments, so you do not owe thousands of dollars when next year’s income taxes.

 Will unemployment benefits stop us from getting Medicaid or SNAP or Housing Assistance?

-The $600 per week increase in unemployment does not count against Medicaid or CHIP.
-Nor will the extra $600 count against “Section 8” or public housing rent.
+Because the $600 per week has ended, it is expected that another 46,000 people in Louisiana will qualify for SNAP (food stamps).
+They can apply and are eligible now since it is not certain what Congress will do.
+The $600 increase in unemployment did not count against Medicaid or CHIP.
+Nor did the extra $600 count against “Section 8” or public housing rent.
 But the rest of your unemployment check does.
 The countable part will not usually make you ineligible for Medicaid, but for some households with other income, it will.

 I’m an undocumented worker.
 Do I qualify for unemployment benefits?